matze-dd/Tex2txt/README.md

 Therefore, one can check embedded \text{...} parts (LaTeX package amsmath) and interpunction in—not too complex—displayed equations.
 An example is shown in file Example, operation is summarized in the script at label LAB:EQUATIONS.

 The starting section of the Python script lists macros and environments with tailored treatment.
 This should ease adaptation to own needs.

 A more complete Bash script for language checking of a whole document tree is checks.sh.
 For instance, the command<br>
 <tt>bash checks.sh Banach/\*.tex \> errs</tt><br>
 will check the main text, extracted footnotes and foreign-language text in all these files.
-The result file errs will contain names of files with problems together with filtered messages from the language checker.
+The result file errs will contain names of files with problems together with filtered messages from the language checker.<br>
+Remark: Before application, variables in this script have to be customized.

 Usage
 -----